MrRacoon75/terminalcp/README.md

 ## What it solves

 tuicp enables AI agents to spawn long-running processes in the background and interact with them through a virtual terminal interface.
 This solves the problem of agents needing to manage interactive processes, monitor their output, and send input - all while maintaining the full terminal context including ANSI escape sequences.
-Each process runs in a headless xterm.js terminal, preserving complete terminal state and scrollback buffer.
+Each process runs in a pseudo-TTY with a headless xterm.js terminal, preserving complete terminal state and scrollback buffer.

 ## Installation